 The fun part of pickling cucumbers is the great variety of recipes and flavors.
 Spicy pickles are one of my personal favorites.
 Spicy pickle recipes usually add chili peppers or other hot peppers like habanero peppers to the pickling brine to add the extra spicy flavor.
 Sometimes, there can be some added sugar in the spicy pickle recipes to balance the hotness of the chili peppers so be sure to read the nutrition and ingredients label to make sure your spicy pickles are still low-carb.

 One of the best ways to ensure your pickles are keto or low-carb is to make your own low-carb keto pickles.

 One simple low-carb keto recipe I’ve found is over at Joy Filled Eats.
 The low-carb refrigerator pickle recipe has a simple list of ingredients and takes just 5 minutes of prep time.

 - White vinegar

 Best Keto Brands of Pickles

 If you are purchasing dill pickles, the nutrition profile will be similar across most brands.
 Remember that you need to stay away from sweetened pickles regardless of the brand you target.
-For example, Claussen Kosher Dill Halves are a popular option among pickle lovers.
-This is a safe choice if you follow the keto diet.
+For example, Claussen Kosher Dill Halves are a popular option among low-carb and keto pickle lovers.
+These low-carb pickles are a safe choice if you follow the keto diet.
 You might also want to check out McClure’s Spicy Pickles.
 If you are someone who enjoys a bit more of a kick with your pickle, you might enjoy the brand.
 Always take a close look at the nutrition facts and count every carbohydrate you consume, even if the number is relatively low, such as the case with pickles.